JohnnYDeveloperAHK/T.A.G-ToolAssistedGameplay/ReadMe ChatGPT.txt

 4. Execute "T.A.G Executer.ahk" to play back the recorded actions.

 Notes:
-- Ensure proper calibration for accurate recording and execution.
 - Use the appropriate hotkeys and configurations for the desired actions.
-- Save the calibration text documents in the main folder before using the executer instances.